HackYourFutureBelgium/sql-database/week2/README.md

 TODO
 </details>

+> [!NOTE]
+> The process of separating our data in this manner is called **normalizing**.
+When normalizing, we put each entity in its own table—as we did with authors, books, and others.
+Any information about a specific entity, for example an authors’s name, goes into the entity’s own table.

 ### Data types and constraints

 So far we've focusing on the relationships between our tables.
 That's a purposeful choice - relationships are hard to change once they're in place, so it's important to get them right and make sure they match our problem.